amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 We can silence rules that are predicted to be irrelevant due to context.
 This allows inclusion of a greater variety of rules without introducing false positives.
 For example, consider Proselint's rule that states that, when specifying a decade, an apostrophe is unecessary: Eisenhower was president in the 50s, not the 50's.
 However, not all instances of "50's" are problematic.
 Consider, for example, the posessive form of artist "50 Cent".
 One can validly write about "50's manager" when referring to his manager without having made a usage error about decades.
 Thus Proselint's detector identifies whether a document's topic is 50 Cent.
 When the topic is not detected, the tool identifies "50's" as a usage error, but when it is detected, the tool does not flag the usage as erroneous.

-The 50 Cent topic detector was developed by hand in the fashion of expert knowledge systems research :cite:`jackson1986introduction`.
+The 50 Cent topic detector was hand-crafted in the fashion of expert knowledge systems research :cite:`jackson1986introduction`.
 Generalizing this ability will be crucial to safely growing Proselint's coverage of usage errors.
 Machine learning techniques for identifying the topic (or mixture of topics) that apply at any point in a document (e.g., topic models :cite:`blei2009topic`) will be needed.
 Once incorporated, generalizing this to hierarchical, nonparametric topic models will enable taking document sub-structure into account as a form of context :cite:`blei2010nested`.

 Evaluating linters by testing on multiple corpora
 -------------------------------------------------